-The intention is to declare trout as innistrocon la all naturo merces, all mountain catchment reserves and all so-called fish senctuary areas.
-This means they have thigham Road and Underberg.
+The intention is to declare trout as innistrocon la all naturo reserves, all mountain catchment reserves and all so-called fish senctuary areas.
+This means they have respond to this threat and has combined with the Pederation of South African Fly Fishers (Road) to present a manher of "road shows" highlighting the issue in trout fishing sees around South Africa and to gamer support for the legal bettles that neight its aboad,

-Maps of affected areas recently released by the department include most of the troot fishing locations in KwaZohi-Natal, from the porthern to the southern Drakensberg, thus impacting on trout fishing operations based around Notrespond to this threat and has combined with the Pederation of South African Fly Fishers (Fond) to present a manber of "road shows" highlighting the issue in trout fishing sees around South Africa and to gamer support for the legal bettles that neight lie sheed,
+Maps of affected areas recently released by the department include most of the troot fishing locations in KwaZohi-Natal, from the porthern to the southern Drakensberg, thus impacting on trout fishing operations based around Notthigham Road and Underberg.
 TroutSA was formed in December to